MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 11. When you are ready to send the message, select **Send**.

     When the reminder gets triggered, the system notifies you by creating a new action card for the Relationship Assistant.
 The card will be given high priority, so you should see it right away.
-The card provides links to the message, related records, and action buttons to dismiss or snooze the alert. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Relationship assistant](relationship-assistant.md)
+The card provides links to the message, related records, and action buttons to dismiss or snooze the alert. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Guide customer communications with assistant](assistant.md).

 <a name="ViewEngagementHistory"></a>